Every other day, you get a project to work on, 1-3 short lessons that provide some background, and a template to help you get started.

 Yes.
 Where applicable, I cover new ES6 functions and browser APIs.
 I also include polyfills when available to push browser support as far back as possible.

 What happens after the program?
-Do I lose access to the lessons?
+Do I still have access to the lessons?

 You get lifetime access to all of the lessons from the program.

+Location-Based Pricing.
 I totally get that in some countries salaries and cost of living are such that the Vanilla JS Academy is unaffordable.
-Send me an email at email@example.com and I’ll send you a discount to make it fair for where you live.
+Send me an email at firstname.lastname@example.org, and I'll send you a discount to make it fair for where you live.

 Do I need any special tools or equipment for the Vanilla JS Academy?